You may be wondering why this topic?

 The strike of 2007-08 provided a great example of what happens with films when there is no good writing (or no writing at all).
 It gave us an opportunity to reflect and think about the value of writing and its importance in Sci-Fi films.

-At the end, it’s a team effort and every player should have equal rights and if everything is going well they have the right to receive benefits from it.
-However, it’s seems that we don’t learn from our mistakes as again this year (2017) there was a risk of a strike about the same issue.
+In the end, it’s a team effort and every player should have equal rights and if everything is going well they have the right to receive benefits from it.
+However, it seems that we don’t learn from our mistakes as again this year (2017) there was a risk of a strike about the same issue.

 When judging films we should remember that it has been a team effort and that generalizing when you’re criticizing is not fair.
 Even though the teams didn’t always score a successful film, credit should be given to the team players who did well.